VinceNolan999/ms1-nicola/README.md

 ### Existing Features

 - Content form allows for a message to be sent to the site owner.
-This could be for prospective employers to make contact to hire nicola , other singers/bands wishing to collaborate or Fans to ask questions.
+This could be for prospective employers to make contact to hire Nicola , other singers/bands wishing to collaborate or Fans to ask questions.

 #### Future Features

 - Fully functioning Play/stop button in the header.

 - Gallery pictures currently enlarges on hover.
-Plan to add a large popout carousel of the images when clicked on.
+Plan to add a large pop-out carousel of the images when clicked on.

-- a Seperate Video/ music page.
+- a Separate Video/ music page.

 - Merchandise page